Florida State University Law Review

 The Florida State University Law Review is the flagship law review at the Florida State University College of Law.
-It publishes four issues per year and is generally recognized among the top 100 student-edited law reviews in the United States.
+It publishes four issues per year and is generally recognized among the top 200 student-edited law reviews in the United States.

 Overview

 The Florida State University Law Review publishes four issues per year, with each issue containing a collection of articles, essays, and student-written notes.
 The pieces are authored by academics, judges, clerks, attorneys, and current students of the College of Law.
-The journal has published articles by Supreme Court justices John Paul Stevens (Volume 13) and William Rehnquist (Volume 14).
-Additionally, the journal has published articles by prominent academics, including Marvin Chirelstein, Melvin A. Eisenberg, Donald J. Weidner, Richard Posner, Eric Posner, and Mark Seidenfeld.
+The journal has published articles by Supreme Court justices John Paul Stevens (Volumes 13 and 47) and William Rehnquist (Volume 14).
+Additionally, the journal has published articles by prominent academics, including Marvin Chirelstein, Melvin A. Eisenberg, Donald J. Weidner, Richard Posner, Eric Posner, Richard Hasen, and Mark Seidenfeld.
 The journal is staffed and edited by second- and third-year students of the Florida State University College of Law.

+The Florida State University Law Review has published numerous symposiums, including those on Bush v.
+Gore, the life of professor Dan Markel, former American Bar Association President and FSU President Emeritus Sandy D'Alamberte, and former Speaker of the Florida House of Representatives and President Emeritus of Florida State University John Thrasher.